lenin-24/Dhaka-University/803/API/JSON web Token.md

-in 103.117.194.181:3000 webpage we can use this attack first use test as username to see. do the same process if can access than need to make it admin to attack so change payload to admin
+in 103.117.194.181:3000 webpage we can use this attack first use test as username to see. do the same process if can access than need to make it admin to attack so change payload to admin.